Eteocypriot language

 The language is as yet unknown except for a small vocabulary attested in bilingual inscriptions.
 Such topics as syntax and possible inflection or agglutination remain an enigma.
 Partial translations depend to a large extent on the language or language group assumed by the translator, but there is no consistency.
-It is conjectured by some linguists to be related to the Etruscan and Lemnian languages, by others to be related to Hurrian, and by some to Northwest Semitic.
-Those who do not advocate any of those theories often adopt the default of an unknown pre-Greek language.
-Due to the small number of texts found, there is currently much unproven speculation.

-Eteocypriot may be descended from the language of the Cypro-Minoan inscriptions, a collection of poorly-understood inscriptions from Bronze Age Cyprus.
-Both Cypro-Minoan and Eteocypriot share a common genitive suffix -o-ti.
+Due to the small number of texts found, there is currently much unproven speculation about the origin of the language and its speakers.
+It is conjectured by some to be related to the Etruscan and Lemnian languages, Hurrian, Northwest Semitic, an unknown pre-Indo-European language, or a language used in some of the Cypro-Minoan inscriptions, a collection of poorly-understood inscriptions from Bronze Age Cyprus, as both Cypro-Minoan and Eteocypriot share a common genitive suffix -o-ti.

 Corpus

-Several hundred inscriptions written in the Cypriot syllabary (VI-III BC) cannot be interpreted in Greek.
+Several hundred inscriptions written in the Cypriot syllabary (VI–III BC) cannot be interpreted in Greek.
 While it does not necessarily imply that all of them are non-Greek, there are at least two locations where multiple inscriptions with clearly non-Greek content were found: